Snippets of History: Operation Bursa

 Throughout September/October of 1980 the training of junior pilots proceeded apace.
 Names included SBLTs Antonio and Vince Di Pietro, Mark Henschke (who was to suffer a catastrophic ditching in Bass Strait 3 years later); Dick Chartier, George Sydney, Adrian Croft, Mark Hype and Tony Reyne.
 Other more experienced pilots followed later including LCDRs Brett Dowsing, Mick Perrott, Bill Shurey and Ken Alderman, and LEUT Tony Drover.

 Each aircraft carried six SAS Troopers who would (ideally) fast rope to the deck once the aircraft came to a hover.
 Initially the Wessex did not have hard points to allow rappelling, which meant the aircraft would have to actually land on the platform to disembark its troopers: a less than ideal scenario.
-A device to alleviate this limitation was therefore developed quickly by the Navy airworthiness authority, SAMR, which used the rescue winch mount as a hard attachment point.
-The resultant solution accommodated only one rappelling rope but a number of Troopers could descend on it at any time if sufficiently practiced.
+A major modification to enable rappelling ropes to be attached to the aircraft was therefore developed, which comprised a Rope Attachment Device (RAD) attached to the rescue winch frame.
+The RAD was designed to fit two hooks (although history only ever mentions one being used) with a quick release capability.
+Commercial rigging hardware was used to speed the design process but a lack of understanding of commercial tolerances resulted in an inadvertent rope release and serious injury to a SASR trooper in early operations (82 or 83).
+Following design changes the RAD remained in service throughout the period the Wessex was used.
 But even when the gear became available there were no rappelling skills on the Squadron and they had to be developed in concert with other training.